Write-off cars can still be repaired and put back on the road. But you should your homework to avoid being ripped off.

 A pre-sale car check should reveal whether any car you are thinking of buying has been written off previously.

 Hodson says: "Armed with this information the buyer is able to negotiate a realistic price for the car, whether it’s been repaired or not."

 How much will repair work cost?

-Buying a car which is in need of substantial repair work is not for the faint-hearted, but it could be one way to bag a bargain.
+Buying a car that's in need of substantial repair work isn't for the faint-hearted, but it could be one way to bag a bargain.